amineelgardoum-rgb/amineelgardoum-rgb/README.md

 ### 👨‍💻 About Me

-I'm a passionate and driven software developer with a knack for creating elegant solutions to complex problems.
-My journey in tech started with a fascination for how things work, and it has evolved into a career where I get to build innovative and impactful applications.
+I'm a passionate and driven Data engineering with a knack for creating elegant solutions to complex problems.
+My journey in tech started with a fascination for how things work, and it has evolved into a career where I get to build innovative and impactful Data related projects.

 -   🔭 I’m currently working on a **RAG-powered AI Chatbot** that leverages modern backend and frontend technologies.
--   🌱 I’m currently learning about **Advanced Docker orchestration** and **serverless architecture**.
+-   🌱 I’m currently learning about **Advanced Docker orchestration** and **serverless architecture** also **AWS cloud services**.
 -   👯 I’m looking to collaborate on **Data driven projects**.
 -   💬 Ask me about **Python, FastAPI, React, or anything related to Data**.
 -   📫 How to reach me: Drop me a message on [LinkedIn](https://www.linkedin.com/in/amine-el-gardoum-491a82333)!